-banana chips or banana wafers – easy and simple homemade banana chips made from raw unripe bananas.
+Banana chips Recipe – easy and simple homemade tasty banana chips made from raw unripe bananas.

-these banana chips are good tea time snacks or any time snack when you want to munch something, while reading a book or enjoying the monsoon rains. i generally like to have some homemade snacks at home for this purpose. i already have similar snack recipes on my blog like sun dried potato chips and roasted makhana – foxnuts.
+These banana chips are good tea time snacks or any time snack when you want to munch something, while reading a book or enjoying the monsoon rains. i generally like to have some homemade snacks at home for this purpose. i already have similar snack recipes on my blog like:

-i did not throw the banana peels. i soaked them in water and kept in the fridge. the next day i made a really really good banana peel thoran with them. i will post this recipe soon. so whenever you use raw banana, you don’t need to throw the peels. you can make a nice stir fried dish or sabzi with them.
+I did not throw the banana peels. i soaked them in water and kept in the fridge.
+The next day I made a really really good banana peel thoran with them.
+So whenever you use raw banana, you don’t need to throw the peels.
+You can make a nice stir fried dish or sabzi with them.

 - oil for deep frying

-- when the oil is medium hot, add the slices and fry on medium heat.
+- When the oil is medium hot, add the slices and fry on medium heat. don't overcrowd.

 - Stir with a slotted spoon so that the slices don't stick to each other.